-- Face masks will be made available for all guests and staff for use at their own discretion.
+- Face masks are available for all guests and staff for use at their own discretion.

 - Guides will provide a pre-departure COVID-19 safety briefing, including trip protocols and guest and staff responsibilities to ensure everyone's safety.

-- Our maximum group size will conform to the compliance requirements of the relevant jurisdiction.
+- Our maximum group size conforms to the compliance requirements of the relevant jurisdiction.

 - If a guest, guide or staff member displays COVID-19 symptoms, our COVID-19 response plan will be activated prioritising the following steps: